Web-Audio-Tools/DTW/scrap/touch-sig.md

 Jul 16, 2016[JavaScript](https://gordonlesti.com/tag/javascript/ "Tag JavaScript")

 The [uWave: Accelerometer-based Gesture Recognition](http://www.ruf.rice.edu/~mobile/project_uwave.html "Rice Efficient Computing Group: Tempo Mobile Browser Speed") project from the [Rice Efficient Computing Group](http://www.ruf.rice.edu/~mobile/ "Rice Efficient Computing Group") inspired me to build a small real time HTML based signature identification with JavaScript.
 Actually gestures have not that much incommon with drawn handwriting, but I wanted to test [dynamic-time-warping](https://github.com/GordonLesti/dynamic-time-warping "GordonLesti/dynamic-time-warping: Dynamic time warping for JavaScript") on signatures.
 I am not sure if there is a real usecase for a signature identification in web applications, but it was fun to build this kind of prototyp.
 Feedback is welcome.
+AWS CloudFormation Sample Template LAMP_Single_Instance: Create a LAMP stack using a single EC2 instance and a local MySQL database for storage.
+This template demonstrates using the AWS CloudFormation bootstrap scripts to install the packages and files necessary to deploy the Apache web server, PHP and MySQL at instance launch time. **WARNING** This template creates an Amazon EC2 instance.
+You will be billed for the AWS resources used if you create a stack from this template.

 ## Signature experiment